matthewbub/calendar-widgets/workspaces/tests/README.md

 pnpm run tests
 ```

-This will execute the test suites using the Mocha and Chai libraries.
+This will execute the test suites using Jest.

 ## Scripts
 This package includes the following scripts: